AttractionsGardensThings To Do

 There is a large Hortus store onsite located in the former director’s chalet-style home which was rebuilt in 1862.
 It sells plants, garden-related products, books, fair-trade food and various gifts.
 The store is also accessible to the public without an entry ticket.

-Of further interest: the small Zuidas Botanic Garden in Amsterdam Zuid offers free entrance; the Utrecht University Botanic Gardens is the largest in the Netherlands.
+Other gardens of interest: the small Zuidas Botanic Garden (Amsterdam Zuid) offers free entrance; the Utrecht University Botanic Gardens is the largest in the Netherlands.

 Or the world renowned Keukenhof Gardens in Lisse which is only open in the springtime.